 Lunar gravity will be recreated in a laboratory.
-To be precise, this "artificial moon" will be essentially one vacuum chamber with strong magnetic field simulating low gravity environment.
+To be precise, this "artificial moon" will essentially be one vacuum chamber with strong magnetic field simulating low gravity environment.

 The facility is expected to be built in the coming months, according to reports from the South China Morning Post.
 Once started, it will make "gravity go away," he says Li Ruilin, geotechnical engineer at China University of Mining and Technology.

 Before you imagine yourself jumping happily, read here.

 At present, no lunar trip, however.
 The problem is there (with the news that comes from China we must always investigate): the structure will have a diameter of "only" 60 centimeters.
 It's quite small, and there simply isn't enough room for a budding astronaut to test out a mission ahead of time.

 The first version of this miniature lunar environment, however, will be large enough to test certain equipment and tools to see how they react to the Moon's low-gravity environment, smoothing out any knots before a real landing.